-In the acquisition of ZettaWorks LLC, or ZettaWorks, on December 20, 2004, we paid \$10.7 million, consisting of approximately \$2.9 million in cash and 1.2 million shares of our common stock.
+In the acquisition of ZettaWorks LLC, or ZettaWorks, on December 20, 2004, we paid \$10.7 million, excluding transaction costs, consisting of approximately \$2.9 million in cash and 1.2 million shares of our common stock.
 We also granted certain registration rights in connection with the issuance of these shares and are registering 1,193,179 shares of our common stock concurrent with this offering in satisfaction of those registration rights.

-In the acquisition of Meritage Technologies, Inc., or Meritage, on June 18, 2004, we paid approximately \$7.1 million to the Meritage stockholders consisting of approximately \$2.9 million in cash and 1.2 million shares of our common stock.
+In the acquisition of Meritage Technologies, Inc., or Meritage, on June 18, 2004, we paid approximately \$7.1 million, excluding transaction costs, to the Meritage stockholders consisting of approximately \$2.9 million in cash and 1.2 million shares of our common stock.
 In connection with the acquisition of Meritage, on June 16, 2004 we raised approximately \$2.5 million through a private placement of 800,000 shares of our common stock to a group of institutional investors led by Tate Capital Partners.
 The investors were also issued warrants for the purchase of an additional 160,000 shares of our common stock.
 In our acquisition of Meritage, we granted certain registration rights to the stockholders of Meritage, and in our private placement we granted certain registration rights to the investors in the private placement.
 As a result, we have registered 1.9 million shares of our common stock, pursuant to a Registration Statement on Form S-3 (File No. 333-117216) for resale by the former stockholders of Meritage and by the investors in the private placement.

-In the acquisition of Genisys Consulting, Inc., or Genisys, on April 2, 2004, we paid approximately \$7.9 million to the Genisys stockholders consisting of approximately \$1.5 million in cash and 1.7 million shares of our common stock.
+In the acquisition of Genisys Consulting, Inc., or Genisys, on April 2, 2004, we paid approximately \$8.3 million, excluding transaction costs, to the Genisys stockholders consisting of approximately \$1.5 million in cash, 1.7 million shares of our common stock, and options for 187,500 shares of our common stock.
 In our acquisition of Genisys, we granted certain registration rights to the stockholders of Genisys.
 As a result, we have registered 253,116 shares of our common stock, pursuant to a Registration Statement on Form S-3 (File No. 333-116549), for resale by the former stockholders of Genisys.